"Alaska is an apartheid state": Indigenous Alaskans' long fight for sovereignty and decolonization

 "What you heard in history is simply a treaty ceding Alaska from Russia to the United States – Seward's folly," Barnes laughed, noting that in actuality, it was "really not a legal purchase."

-Despite once declaring Alaskan peoples and land independent, the US has used a series of judicial and legislative procedures to consolidate power over the region.
+Since that time, the US has used a series of judicial and legislative procedures to consolidate power over the region.

 Barnes said those decisions "created a standard that Indigenous Peoples are disposable and don't have rights as human beings."

-"It's like a hit-and-run," he said, "but those laws apply."
+"It's like a hit-and-run," Barnes said, "but those laws apply."

-Historically, there has also been a strict social divide between Alaska Natives and white US settlers and their descendants.
-Though he has been living in Geneva for the last 20 years, Barnes remembers seeing signs with messages like "No Dogs, No Natives" in restaurants and "Help Wanted Whites Only" outside businesses in Alaska.
+Historically, there has been a strict social divide between Alaska Natives and white US settlers and their descendants.
+Though he has been living in Geneva for the last 20 years, Barnes said he remembers seeing signs with messages like "No Dogs, No Natives" in restaurants and "Help Wanted Whites Only" outside businesses in Alaska.

 "The apartheid is there," Barnes insisted.
 "It exists as a part of how they handle property rights and create law and policy."